snazzyandy/SCAD/Readme.md

 **PROJECTS IN THIS DIRECTORY**

-3d Printed Handbrake project: A base scad model for housing of a 3d printed handbreak for pc racing gaming Plastic Blind Tab Rplacement: A replacement part for my blinds when they break
+3d Printed Handbrake project: A base scad model for housing of a 3d printed handbreak for pc racing gaming

+Plastic Blind Tab Replacement: A replacement part for my blinds when they break

 **Licence**